ggoodkey/ggoodkey.github.io/README.md

 NyckelDB uses [Lawnchair](https://github.com/brianleroux/lawnchair/) as its cross-browser localStorage solution, but will also access Windows storage APIs (Windows.Storage.ApplicationData.current.localFolder) if used in a UWP application for more persistent storage.
 For a cloud solution, a compressed and obfuscated JSON object can be exported for you to send wherever you want it to go, and imported again and synchronized on another device.

-LZString compression is used in localStorage so you can fit many MB of data in the very limited storage space that some browsers allow, and reduce bandwidth if uploading to a cloud service provider.
+LZString compression is used so you can fit many MB of data in the very limited localStorage space that some browsers allow, and reduce bandwidth if uploading to a cloud service provider.

 All data written to the data store is automatically validated before being written, taking care of much of your form validation work for you such as names, email addresses and phone numbers.